lucifer007-coder/a-stack/README.md

 │   ├── skills.md            # Deep dive on each skill
 │   ├── ADDING_A_HOST.md     # How to add a new agent host
 │   └── CONTRIBUTING.md      # How to contribute
-├── a-stack-demo.html        # Animated terminal demo — open in any browser
 ├── AGENTS.md                # Root configuration (≈ gstack's CLAUDE.md)
 ├── ARCHITECTURE.md          # Technical architecture
 ├── ETHOS.md                 # Philosophy — why opinionated agents win